OregonTech-AWallace/CST465Canvas/6-ASP.NET/Routing.md

 - Use meaningful route patterns that reflect your application structure
 - Apply appropriate constraints to validate route parameters
 - Keep routes simple and readable
-- Use controller-level routes for common prefixes
-- Consider route ordering when multiple routes might match
-- Use named routes for complex URL generation scenarios